The-OpenROAD-Project/OpenLane/docs/source/openram.rst

 .. warning::

-    If you skip this configuration yo will get following error:
+    If you skip this configuration you will get following error:

     .. code-block::